mustafaakgul/mustafaakgul/README.md

 **mustafaakgul/mustafaakgul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on Python, Java and My GitHub Transformation
-- 🔨 Github Transformation Project involves reviewing and revising all repositories.
+- 🔨 Github Transformation Project involves reviewing and revising all repositories
     * All Repos will be made private
     * Revision
     * Repository will be made public iteratively following rework
 - 🌱 I’m currently learning Architecture and Design Patterns
 - 👯 I’m looking to collaborate on GitHub
-- 🤔 I’m looking for help with Fintech & Blockchain integration.
+- 🤔 I’m looking for help with Fintech & Blockchain integration
 - 💬 Ask me about Software Development
 - 📫 How to reach me: https://www.linkedin.com/in/mustafaakguldev/
 - 😄 Pronouns: he/him